rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_01_deploy.md

 ## Cleanup  <a name="cleanup"></a>

+1. Ensure that the S3 Buckets for claims submission, claims review and claims Eoc are empty.
+Save any documents that you would like to retain in an alternate location.

-1. Change to the `deployment` directory for the guidance repository
+2. Change to the `deployment` directory for the guidance repository
    ```
    cd guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation
    ```